tobimori/kirby-join/README.md

 # JOIN for Kirby CMS

 JOIN is an advanced recruiting software & applicant tracking system provided as SaaS.
-This plugin a sophisticated integration for Kirby CMS.

-**View job postings from the panel, display them on your site and send applications to JOIN with the custom DreamForm Action.**
+This plugin provides a sophisticated integration for Kirby CMS: **View job postings from the panel, display them on your site and send applications to JOIN with the custom DreamForm Action.**

 This plugin requires a [paid Advanced or Enterprise subscription to JOIN](https://join.com/pricing); it is not included in the free plan.